“Seventh son of a seventh son” – Iron Maiden.

 “Ain’t it funny how yer new life didn’t change things.
 Yer still the same old girl you used to be” – The Eagles.

-I don’t know if this will ever cure my depression or kill the ghost of the nasty compulsive liar who destroyed me, but it keeps me sane for now.
+I don’t know if this will ever cure my depression or kill the ghost of the past, but it keeps me sane for now.
 I know Northern Irishman in Poland as a project has been successful, even if I quit it now.
 I’ve done something positive for Poland, for people and for myself.
 That’s enough for me, the fact that I get emails and messages from Polish people I have never met before is enough to prove to me that something good has come from that horrible period.